 Forget spooky, life-threatening diseases, let’s talk about simpler pickles.
 Ever pass a kidney stone?
 If you have, then you know that it’s incredibly painful—sorta feels like shooting an elephant through your pee hole!
 How about Crohn’s disease, a veritable inflammation blow-out sale?
 Both of these not-so-happy afflictions have been linked to dairy consumption.
 Allergies, eczema, asthma, arthritis, inflammation, and zits can all be linked to dairy.
 What about skim milk or nonfat milk?
 They’re just as bad.
 For me, cheese was the hardest thing to give up, but once I did, my weird rashes and forehead bumps disappeared.
 I also started to breathe easier—a pretty important change for a gal with cancer in her lungs.
 Perhaps this is too much information, but my poop changed, too.
 It came out regularly!

 How about tummy pain, gas and bloating?
 Well, there may be a good reason for your belly’s aching.
 According to the American Academy of Family Physicians, around 75 percent of the world’s adults can’t digest milk (they’re lactose-intolerant).
-Among some populations, such as Native Americans and Asians, the figure is close to 100 percent.
+Among some populations, such as Native Americans and Asians, the figure is over 90 percent.
 Beyond childhood, most people stop producing the enzyme lactase, which is needed to digest lactose (the sugar in milk).
 Yeah, your body thinks you should wean, too.
 I’ve never met someone who didn’t feel better once they removed dairy from their diet.
 Sorry folks, but all good things come to an end.

 Beyond Pasteurized Cow’s Milk